 Lifespan: 7 to 12 years

 A bold biting fish, small perch can be caught in abundance close to the nearside bank using maggots or a piece of worm as bait.
 The bigger perch tend to be found in the centre of the canal and a good tactic is to feed plenty of worms and then use a worm or maggot hookbait over the top of where the loose feed was introduced.
-The perch will often swallow the hook deeply, this is best retrieved using a disgorger or in an emergency cut the line as close as possible to the hook.
+The perch will often swallow the hook deeply, this is best retrieved using a disgorger.
+In an emergency, cut the line as close as possible to the hook.
 Small and large perch alike can also be caught using small spinners and lures.

-Perch can be found in all Trust waters.
+Perch can be found in all our waters.
 Small perch are very common.
-Large perch are present in all canals but few in numbers.
-The Grand Union, Leeds & Liverpool, Trent & Mersey and Staffordshire and Worcestershire canals are very good waters with numbers of large perch caught each year falling to worms or small lures.
-Don’t forget the current British record from Wilstone reservoir Tring.
+Large perch are present in all canals but few in number.
+The Grand Union, Leeds & Liverpool, Trent & Mersey and Staffordshire and Worcestershire canals are very good waters with numbers of large perch caught each year, falling to worms or small lures.
+Don’t forget the current British record from Wilstone Reservoir, Tring.